trutzzi/trutzzi/README.md

 - 👋 Hi, I’m @trutzzi
-- 👀 I’m interested in Front Web Development and IoT
+- 👀 I’m interested in Front Web Development and IoT thinks.
-- 🌱 I’m currently learning IoT
+- 🌱 I’m currently learning IoT and advanced JS.
 - 💞️ I’m looking to collaborate on IoT
 - 📫 How to reach me trutzzi@yahoo.ro